-Text giving campaigns have become incredibly popular fundraisers with the public’s increasing love for smartphones.
+Text-to-give campaign fundraising has become incredibly popular with the public’s increasing love for smartphones.
 And as a nonprofit, how you could pass up the opportunity to capitalize on your supporters’ favorite piece of technology?

 There are plenty of skills to master when it comes to your text-to-give campaign, and there’s a lot of information to convey to your donors.